6 Step Financial Aid Process

 The EFC is not an actual amount that you pay to the university; it is a calculation of how much you and your family are expected (can reasonably) contribute to help for your educational expenses.

 Continuing students will begin to receive their award notifications starting mid-June.
-The Financial Aid Office must determine that you have met the annual Satisfactory Academic Progress review after Spring grades post.
+The Financial Aid & Scholarships Office must determine that you have met the annual Satisfactory Academic Progress review after Spring grades post.

 Census and Award Adjustments

 Census is when the University verifies your actual enrollment.
 Initial awards are based on full-time attendance (12 units) but aid is disbursed according to enrolled units.
-Disbursed amounts may be adjusted if your enrollment at Census is less than what it was at the time of disbursement.
 This adjustment may or may not result in repayment of aid.

 Financial Aid Holds do not prevent you from registering